ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-k8s-deployment-guide.md

 ## CI/CD with Kubernetes
 This GitHub Action workflow automates the continuous integration and continuous deployment (CI/CD) process for a Ballerina project.
-It triggers every push to the repository, builds the project, and pushes the package to Ballerina Central.
+It triggers every push to the repository, and builds the project.

 ```yaml